-Source: A Source is a database, an API endpoint or a File Storage which has the data that you want to analyze.
+Source: A Source can be a database, a SaaS-based application (an API endpoint) or a file storage which has the data that you want to analyze.
 Hevo integrates with a variety of Sources.
-Read Sources .
+Read Sources.

-Transformations: Transformations are used when you want to clean, enrich or transform your data before loading it to your Destination.
-Read Transformations .
+Transformations: Transformations are useful when you want to clean, enrich, or transform your data before loading it to your Destination.
+Read Transformations.

-Schema Mapper: Schema Mapper lets you map you source schemas to tables in your Destination warehouse.
+Schema Mapper: Schema Mapper helps you map your Source schemas to tables in your Destination.
 Read Schema Mapper.

-Destination: Destination is a data warehouse or database where the data collected from Sources is stored.
+Destination: Destination is a data warehouse or database where the data fetched from a Source is loaded.
 Read Destinations.